zoonk/handbook/about/values.md

 We go ahead and do it.
 It doesn't matter if things aren't perfect.
 They never will be.
-We take responsibility for we do things.
+We take responsibility for us and we do things.

 Is there a bug in our software?
 We don't wait for someone else to report it.
 We go ahead and create an issue or start a discussion about it.
-Is something wrong in this document?
+Is something wrong in this document you're reading?
 We don't complain about it.
 We edit this file and suggest something better.